 - 1.1 Academic Affairs maintains files on academic grievances, academic disputes, and cases of academic dishonesty. - 1.2 Academic Departments maintain files containing grades, waivers, reference letters, approved elective sequences, and correspondence.
 Department chairs and clerical staff are responsible for maintaining these files.
 Access is limited to department faculty and clerical staff. - 1.3 Bureau of Geology and Mineral Resources maintains records for current and past employees.
-The Director and his/her secretary are responsible for maintaining these files.
+The Director and their secretary are responsible for maintaining these files.
 Access is limited to division staff. - 1.4 Business Office maintains employment authorizations, accounts receivable, and payroll information.
 The Business Manager is responsible for maintaining these files.
-Access is limited to Business Office staff and authorized auditors. - 1.5 Career Services, Student Affairs Office maintains files containing a placement registration form, release forms, unofficial transcripts, and materials such as resumes.
+Access is limited to Business Office staff and authorized auditors. - 1.5 Career Services, Student Affairs Office maintains files containing a placement registration form, release forms, unofficial transcripts, and materials such as resumes, job applications, Co op course registrations, Employer Agreements, Course Schedules and Student Co op Application.
 Career Services/Student Affairs staff is responsible for maintaining these files.
-Access is limited to Career Services personnel. - 1.6 Center for Graduate Studies maintains copies of correspondence, transcripts, applications for admission, recommendation letters, letters of acceptance, academic grievances, academic disputes, cases of academic dishonesty, assistantship appointment forms and contracts, work authorizations, disciplinary action records, documentation for exceptions, I-20 form, progress reports, grade reports, special course request forms, reports of advisory committees, records of degree completion for current and past graduate certificate, M.S.T., M.S. and Ph.D. students.
+Access is limited to Career Services personnel. - 1.6 Center for Graduate Studies maintains copies of correspondence, transcripts, applications for admission, recommendation letters, letters of acceptance, academic grievances, academic disputes, NMIMT Academic Affairs, Graduate Studies & Student University Relations|| Student Handbook Page 42 of 88 cases of academic dishonesty, assistantship appointment forms and contracts, work authorizations, disciplinary action records, documentation for exceptions, I-20 form, progress reports, grade reports, special course request forms, reports of advisory committees, records of degree completion for current and past graduate certificate, M.S.T., M.S. and Ph.D. students.
 These files are designed to assist in advising and checking degree progress.
 The Dean of Graduate Studies is responsible for maintaining the files.
-Access is limited to the Dean, clerical staff, graduate academic advisors, academic department chairs, research supervisors, and graduate employment supervisors.
+Access is limited to the Dean, clerical staff, graduate academic advisors, academic department chairs, research supervisors, and graduate supervisors.
 In cases where disciplinary matters are brought before the Student Discipline Committee, members of the committee may have access to the files.
 Upon enrollment at Tech, application files are transferred to the Office of the Registrar and become part of the student's permanent record.
 Upon completion of degree, the remaining documentation are transferred to the Office of the Registrar and become part of the student's permanent record.